leancodepl/flutter-at-mini/labs/week4/README.md

 ## Tips

-- To set the desired mode, it's enough to change the value in `ColorScheme.fromSeed(brightness: ...)` inside `main.dart`.
+- To set the desired theme mode, it's enough to change the value in `ColorScheme.fromSeed(brightness: ...)` inside `main.dart`.
 - Use an `InheritedWidget`/`InheritedModel` or `Provider` for global state